d4dhanala/React-Super-Props/README.md

 ## Instructions

-- [ ] Create a SuperHeroe class.
+- [ ] Create a SuperHero class.
 It should contain the following properties:
   ```js
   id
   name